kamilfranek/kamilfranek.github.io/_pages/about.md

 - **Internal Business Analytics:** So far, I did not fully extend this part of the website, but it will include articles about sales performance visualization, planning, forecasting, and other practical business analytics areas.

-- **Fun Analytics:** Sometime, I might go outside what I usually write about do something outside the business area just for fun or because it intrigued me for other reasons.
-Like this, Youtube Video where are turn population pyramids into population X-mass trees.
+- **Fun Analytics:** Sometime, I might go outside what I usually write about just for fun or because it intrigued me for other reasons.
+Like this, [YouTube video](https://www.youtube.com/watch?v=FK5_aD8OX6U) where are turn population pyramids into population X-mass trees.

 If you like what you see and want to keep in touch, follow me on [LinkedIn](https://www.linkedin.com/in/kamilfranek/){:target="_blank"}, [Twitter](https://twitter.com/TheKamilFranek){:target="_blank"}, or [Instagram](https://www.instagram.com/TheKamilFranek/){:target="_blank"}.
 And I also recommend joining my [email newsletter.]("http://eepurl.com/dPx9qz){:target="_blank"}